-Brain-Computer Interface (BCI) establishes a direct link between the brain and an external device (computer, robot, etc.).
-It is the ultimate means of human-computer interaction.
+A Brain-Computer Interface (BCI) establishes a direct communication pathway between the brain and an external device (computer, robot, etc.).
+It is the ultimate means of human-machine interaction.

 Our laboratory mainly studies non-invasive BCIs, particularly, signal processing and machine learning approaches to implement accurate, secure and privacy-preserving BCIs.